KittyPBoxx/Emerald-Ex-Map-Rando/README.md

 4. Open [the emulator](https://kittypboxx.github.io/Emerald-Ex-Map-Rando/build) in [Chrome](https://www.google.com/intl/en_uk/chrome/) (**Edge is not supported**)
 5. Load the rom and press 'start'

 ESC (or long swipe down) will bring up the emulation menu where you can change things like the seed.
+'F' will bring up the route finding 'spoiler' menu.

+The warp randomiser is fully compatible with roms randomised using the randomizer.jar found [here](https://github.com/ProjectRevoTPP/pokeemerald-ex-speedchoice/releases/tag/0.4.0).

 <br>
 [^1] (md5sum 605b89b67018abcea91e693a4dd25be3)